barryclark/jekyll-now/README.md

+# A first stab at a github blog.

-# My Github page is currently based on barryclark's Jekyll Now
+Currently based on barryclark's Jekyll Now

 **Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))